Code-Institute-Submissions/Entrepreneur-Bookshelf/README.md

 **With each error detected and fixed, the developer's knowledge increased.**

-### 4.3 Testing User Stories (TO DO) 🙆‍♀️
+### 4.3 Testing User Stories 🙆‍♀️

 Going over the user stories indicated in the UX section to ensure that they work as intended.

-1. Learn a bit more about the history of the Metric System.
+1. Keep track of their entrepreneurship reading.

+   1. If they are not yet registered, visit the registration page through the top menu option titled "Register".
+   2. If they are registered, login into their account through the top menu option titled "Log In".
+   3. They have two ways of checking their listed book.
+One way is through the home page (menu option titled "Home"), where their books will be the only ones with the options to be edited and mark as read.
+The second way is through their profile (menu option titled "Profile"), where they will only have a list of their books.
+   4. They can add new books to their to-read list through the top menu option titled "New Book".
+   5. They can edit their books by clicking the "Edit" button next to each of them.
+   6. They can mark their book as read by clicking the "Read" button next to each of them, which will remove that book from their list.
+   7. Try to accomplish the steps both on desktop and mobile views.

+2. Learn about what others entrepreneurs are reading.

+   1. They don't need to register to learn about what other entrepreneurs are reading.
+It's not a requirement.
-   1. Go to the "Origins" section through the top menu or by scrolling down the page.
+   2. They can go to the home page through the top menu option titled "Home" or by simply visiting the app.
-   2. Scroll down through the page to read the piece of history about the origins of the Metric System.
-   3. Learn with it that the French invented it between 1790 and 1800.
-   4. Learn with it that this was done during the French Revolution.
+   3. They will be able to scroll through all the books listed in the app.
+By clicking on them, the collapsible element will open, presenting them with the book's category, author and which entrepreneur added it.
+   4. All book's collapsible elements have a main header which contains the book's title and the 'read by date' set by the entrepreneur.
    5. Try to accomplish the steps both on desktop and mobile views.

-2. Learn who is still officially using the Imperial System.

-   1. Go to the "The Others" section through the top menu or by scrolling down the page.
-   2. Scroll down through the page to read the piece of information about the countries that are still officially using the Imperial System.
-   3. Interact with Google Maps, which highlights the three countries.
+3. Get in touch with the developer behind the project.
-   4. Learn with it that the USA, Myanmar and Liberia are the only countries still officially using the Imperial System.
-   5. Learn with it that the UK is not on that list. 😉 😉
-   6. Try to accomplish the steps both on desktop and mobile views.

-3. Convert Imperial measurements to the Metric System.

-   1. Go to the "Convert" section through the menu or footer button.
-The "Home" section also provides one additional button with the main content.
-   2. Change the property and check if the rest of the converter reacts to it (the unit selector must change).
-   3. Change the unit and check if the rest of the converter reacts to it.
-   4. Input a value in the input field and check if the converter reacts to it. (here is when the converter runs the conversion).
-   5. Maintain the inputted value and change the property and unit selectors and check if the converter reacts to it, and recalculates.
-   6. Change the inputted value and check if the converter reacts to it by recalculating.
-   7. Click on the "Reset Converter" button and check if the converter resets to its original values.
-   8. Try to accomplish the steps both on desktop and mobile views.

-4. Get in touch with the developer behind the project.
+   1. They don't need to register to get in touch with the developer behind the project.
+It's not a requirement.

-   1. Go to the "Contact" section through the menu or footer options.
-   2. Try to submit an empty contact form and check that an error message about the required fields appears.
-   3. Try to submit the contact form with an invalid email address and check that the error message appears.
-   4. Try to submit the contact form with all inputs valid and check that the information is processed and a confirmation message is presented.
-   5. Try to submit the contact form with all inputs valid and verify that a confirmation message is presented immediately after.
-   6. Try to acknowledge the confirmation message and check that the contact form is cleared.
-   7. Try to submit the contact form with all inputs valid and verify that an email is sent with a confirmation of the message sent.
-   8. Try to accomplish the steps both on desktop and mobile views.
+   2. They can go to the footer scrolling to the bottom of any of the app's pages.
+   3. Under the "Links" title they will see the option to contact the developer at "@ Get in Touch!".
+   4. They can click on it, which will trigger the creation of a new email addressed to the developer.

 ### 4.4 Bugs & Problems 🐛